Disclosure of rearing condition

 -

-tion3 Water to be discharged to the environment [Tritium concentration: approx. 1500Bq/L]After the start of discharge into the sea, rearing test will be conducted also in the water to be discharged (Tritium concentration of approx. 1500Bq/L).
+nce Water discharged into the environment [Tritium concentration: Less than 1,500Bq/L]After the start of discharge into the sea, rearing tests will be conducted also in the water that has been discharged into the environment (Tritium concentration: Less than 1,500Bq/L).

 Rearing test status